samdev-pro/KPI-Construction-Bot/README.md

 ### ▶️ Usage

-1. Add or update your mock_data.csv with project metrics
+1. Add or update the mock_data.csv with project metrics
 2. Run the KPI Bot:
 ```bash
 python3 kpi_bot.py